By Doug Gilmer

 The shooter will, however.
 The 41 Magnum recoils noticeably less than the 44.
 Less powder, lighter bullets, and lower pressures make for a more pleasant shooting experience.
 The 41 is also accurate.
 Accuracy is subjective and dependent upon the shooter as much as the gun and load but my open sighted 41’s are most capable of game taking accuracy at 100 yards.

 For the reloader, a great deal of information is available for those who want to tailor their own 41 Magnum loads.
 The 41 Special is another option.
-To the 41 Magnum what the 38 or 44 Special is to their magnum counterparts, the 41 Special is not loaded commercially but brass is available.
+It is, to the 41 Magnum, what the 38 or 44 Special is to their magnum counterparts.
+The 41 Special is not loaded commercially but brass is available.
 The 41 Special makes an excellent defensive round or woods load.
-A 200 grain bullet at 1000fps should offer enough power for most situations.
+A 200 grain bullet at 1000 fps should offer enough power for most situations.

 Ruger leads 41 handgun manufacturing today, particularly in its single action Blackhawk line.
 New for 2016 is a 4.2” double action Redhawk.
 Smith & Wesson currently lists a six-inch barrel Model 57.
 Their stainless 657 and Mountain Gun are hard to come by but are excellent shooters.
 Freedom Arms chambers the 41 in their Models 83 and 97 single action revolvers.

 My 41 collection includes three Rugers and a custom 10” MGM barrel for a Thompson Center Encore frame.
 Topped with a Trijicon RMR this gun is quite the shooter.
 “Maude”, as I’ve named her, has traveled with me to the whitetail woods, bear hunting in Maine, and to southeast Alaska to hunt deer and bear.
 Never once did I believe the 41 not be up to any task it might face.
 Loaded with hard cast bullets, many in the north country depend on the 41 for protection against big bears.